katiestar99/ansible/docs/docsite/rst/network/getting_started/network_connection_options.rst

 Setting timeout options
 =======================

-When communicating with a remote device, you have control over how long Ansible maintains the connection to that device, as well as how long Ansible waits for a command to complete on that device.
-Each of these options can be set as variables in your playbook files, environment variables, or settings in your :ref:`ansible.cfg file <ansible_configuration_settings>`.
+When communicating with a remote device, you have control over how long Assible maintains the connection to that device, as well as how long Assible waits for a command to complete on that device.
+Each of these options can be set as variables in your playbook files, environment variables, or settings in your :ref:`assible.cfg file <assible_configuration_settings>`.

 For example, the three options for controlling the connection timeout are as follows.